-The pricing starts at just $0.9 (£0.99 for UK) per month over the 4-year period.
-Seeing as this is a starter plan, you only get one website and one MySQL database with 100GB bandwidth, but with that price, you can't really complain.
+The pricing starts at just $1.39 per month over the 4-year period.
+Seeing as this is a starter plan, you only get one website and two MySQL databases with 100GB bandwidth, but with that price, you can't really complain.

 That being said, the best option for small businesses would be the "Business" plan which gives you lots of features as well as being four times faster than the starter plan.
-You get unlimited websites, databases, and bandwidth with 30GB SSD disk space.
-The price is $3.99 (£3.99 for UK) per month over a 4-year period.
+You get unlimited databases, and bandwidth for up to 100 websites across 200GB SSD disk space.
+The price is $3.99 per month over a 4-year period.

 As you can see, you don't get many restrictions and SSL certificate, Cloudflare protection, and daily backups are also included, among other features.